|

 she baked a muffin at night as usual,

-took the fresh one in the morning
+took the fresh one in the

 and spread crumbs on his grave,